storacha/upload-service/packages/encrypt-upload-client/README.md

 ## Usage

-To use this library, you'll need to install `@storacha/cli` and `@lit-protocol/lit-node-client`, as they are required for initialization—though the Lit client is optional.
+To use this library, you'll need to install `@storacha/client`.
+If using the Lit Protocol adapter, you'll also need to install `@lit-protocol/lit-client` and `@lit-protocol/auth`, as they are required for initialization.
 You must also provide a crypto adapter that implements the `CryptoAdapter` interface.
-A ready-to-use Node.js & Browser crypto adapters are available.

 ### CryptoAdapter Interface